One of the best things about Colt is the work-life balance but this hasn’t always been my experience in my career.

-Now, my new journey of a woman who was an IT leader, but started as a home-maker begun.
-For the first few months I slept like a log, but soon enough I started finding it difficult to stay home and do nothing.
-As a child, I was good at different forms of art like dancing, painting and jewellery designing, but I never got an opportunity to pursue and refine that talent because I was always told I should only focus on studies.
+At the beginning of my break from work, I slept like a log, but then I started to want to do something different, something more.
+As a child, I was creative, but I never got an opportunity to pursue and refine that talent because I was always told I should only focus on my studies.

-I wanted to do something for myself and so I enrolled on a six-month certification course.
-The course looked at pencil on paper and acrylic on canvas and was at Karnataka Chitrakala Parishath – the academy of fine arts in Bangalore.
-And bang!
-One month later I had my first exhibition.
-I then studied another six-month certification course which was on watercolour and oil painting because I enjoyed the first so much.
+I therefore decided to enrol on a six-month course which focused on pencil on paper and acrylic on canvas at Karnataka Chitrakala Parishath – the academy of fine arts in Bangalore.
+Just one month later I had my first exhibition.
+I then studied another six-month course which was on watercolour and oil painting because I enjoyed the first so much.